nabigac/intro_climate_data/README.md

-# berkeley
+# intro to climate data
-adhoc projects built during ms @ uc berkeley
+adhoc projects built as i explored climate data and modeling